 Key Life-Area Houses

 Most life questions focus on specific houses.
-Read the house lord, the planets occupying the house, and the aspects to the house:
+Before answering the question, identify the house that naturally carries that theme.
+Then read the house lord, the planets occupying the house, and the aspects to the house.

-For any life question, consult the relevant house + its lord + any planets occupying it + any aspects to it.
-For career questions, cross-check with the D10 Dashamsha; for marriage, cross-check with the D9 Navamsa.
+For any life question, consult the relevant house, its lord, any planets occupying it, and any aspects to it.
+For career questions, cross-check with the D10 Dashamsha.
+For marriage, cross-check with the D9 Navamsa.
+The house gives the topic, but the lord and the supporting chart layers show how that topic actually behaves.

 Step 5 - Map Your Dasha Timeline